fortheloveofcreation/NFT-Marketplace/README.md

 - Django
 - Pillow

-(you can install Django/Pillow by typing "pip install Django" or "pip install Pillow" on Terminal) In case you would like to use a virtual environment, please download vent or conda (for our project, we have used venv)
+(you can install Django/Pillow by typing "pip install Django" or "pip install Pillow" on Terminal) In case you would like to use a virtual environment, please download vent or conda (for our project, we have used venv)

-Once your environment is set up, go to Terminal, navigate/cd to the unzipped folder and then folder ecommerce  (Ex.
-Type in Terminal  cd ecommerce).
+Once your environment is set up, go to Terminal, navigate/cd to the unzipped folder and then folder 'ecommerce' (Ex.
+Type in Terminal 'cd ecommerce').
 Use terminal to start the server by typing the following :-

 Windows: py manage.py runserver
 Mac: python manage.py runserver

-Once the server has started running, go to the browser of choice (preferred Chrome) and type following url  e- http://127.0.0.1:8000/
+Once the server has started running, go to the browser of choice (preferred Chrome) and type following url in the search bar:- http://127.0.0.1:8000/

 It will direct you to login page.